meilisearch/documentation/guides/advanced_guides/faceted_search.md

 - `["facetName:facetValue"]` (Optional, array of strings)
 - `[["facetName:facetValue"]]` (Optional, array of arrays of strings)

+  Both types of array contain the facet names and values to filter on.
+  The **array's depth** must be at least equal to **1** and musn't be greater than **2**.

   - `facetName`: The name (the attribute) of a field used as a facet.
   - `facetValue`: The value of this facet to filter results on.

-  Both types of array contain the facet names and values to filter on.
-  The **array's depth** must be at least equal to **1** and musn't be greater than **2**.

-Using a double dimensional array allows using **logical connectives**.
+Inputting a double dimensional array allows you to use **logical connectives**.

 - **Inner arrays elements** are connected by an `OR` operator.
 - **Outer arrays elements** are connected by an `AND` operator.